 This trail starts near the east end of the Elliott Bronson Trail and leads to an area of rock ledges known as the Indian Rock shelter.
 For 1500 years soapstone was quarried here by Native Americans.
 Distance – .2 miles.

 Walter Landgraf was the curator of the Nature Museum (then called the Stone Museum) from 1992 when it reopened, until his passing in 2007.
 He is fondly remembered for his wealth of knowledge about the forest, its flora and fauna, and local history.

 The Pond Trail (green):

-This short trail was created in the summer of 2012 and leads to a corner of the Beaver Brook Pond.
+This short trail, created in the summer of 2012 by a seasonal worker, leads to a corner of the Beaver Brook Pond.
 Birds and other pond life may be observed from here.
 To reach this trail, start at the southernmost Charles Pack trailhead on Greenwoods Road, go over the wooden bridge that crosses Beaver Brook, then take an immediate left and follow the green markers.
-This trail is about one tenth of a mile long and does not loop.
+Distance: .1 miles.

 American Legion State Forest